What Is the Common App FERPA Waiver?

 The good news, though, is that you don’t need to worry about waiving this right.
 In fact, it’s probably a good idea to go ahead and check the “yes” box and move on to the rest of your application.

-So what is the Common App FERPA?
-And how does it relate to letters of recommendation?
+So what is the Common App FERPA and the FERPA waiver?
+And how do they relate to letters of recommendation?
 Let’s have a look.

 What Is the Common App FERPA?